 If you’re reading this, chances are that, in addition to about a million other hats that you’re wearing, you’re also in charge of getting the lien waivers right on a Florida construction project.
 And in many cases, getting one tiny thing wrong could invalidate the entire waiver, potentially delaying the payment, disrupting your accounts receivable, and negatively impacting your cash flow.

 Exchanging lien waivers is a crucial part of the payment process, and you must get it done right every time.
 The Florida Lien Waivers Overview will cover the key points.
+But let’s jump into the details a bit.

-Overview of Florida’s Lien Waiver Rules
+Overview of Florida’s lien waiver rules

 Although every state has different rules, lien waivers generally work the same way everywhere, including in Florida.
-That is to say that at its core, a lien waiver is simply a document signed by a potential lien claimant (such as a contractor or supplier) stating that they waive their right to file a mechanics lien against the property, in some amount or for some period of time, usually in exchange for payment.
+That is to say that at its core, a lien waiver is simply a document signed by a potential lien claimant (such as a contractor or supplier) stating that they waive their right to file a construction lien against the property, in some amount or for some period of time, usually in exchange for payment.

 When it comes to lien waivers Florida is very unusual.
-While Florida is one of 12 states that provide statutory lien waiver forms, Florida is unique in that construction stakeholders are not required to use the forms provided by the state.
+While Florida is one of 12 states that provide statutory lien waiver forms, Florida law is unique in that construction stakeholders are not required to use the forms provided by the state.

 In fact, if the construction project stakeholders involved in the lien waiver exchange all agree, a completely dissimilar form can be used and it is effective as written (as long as it doesn’t waive rights in advance of doing work).
 However, you can’t be forced to use a lien waiver form different than those in the statute – you need to agree to use a differing form.